hughesdy/cookbook/README.md

 # cookbook
-This is a repository of recipes created during Neurohack24
+This is a repository of recipes created during Neurohack24.

+Table of contents:
+1. Guacamole